 To weed I really like using the tweezers and weeder.
 The weeder is the hook-looking tool and it is great for weeding smaller items while the tweezers are good for weeding bigger items.
 I also use the tweezers to remove the carrier sheet from Iron-On Vinyl after pressing.

 Must-Have Cutting Mats for the Explore Air 2

-When it comes to mats you’ll be using your Green mat.
+When it comes to mats you’ll most likely mainly be using your Green Mat, but depending on what projects you’re doing you might need the other colored mats.
 I recommend getting the 3 pack of mats that has each type of mat (light, standard, and strong grip) in both the 12×12 and 12×24 sizes.
 It’s always good to have each size on hand because you’ll never know when you’re going to want to cut a bigger item and you’ll want to be prepared.

 What materials to use on Cricut Mats.